ABCs of full-time RV living

 • Some RVers put aside money every month into an emergency fund to cover repairs, hotels, and airfares if needed.

-Six years into living in an RV full-time, I have a good idea of costs.
-When we travel for the summer and I spend money with abandon, I can count on racking up thousands of dollars a month.
-When we hunker down for the winter and work camp, I still spend with abandon and our costs can be less than a thousand dollars a month.
+After several years living in an RV full-time, I had a good idea of costs.
+When we traveled for the summer and I spent money with abandon, I could count on racking up thousands of dollars a month.
+When we hunkered down for the winter and work camped, I still spent with abandon and our costs could be less than a thousand dollars a month.
 The advantage of an RV is that there is only so much room.
 Something in, something out.
 By now, we have all the major items purchased and no place for anything else.

 Comments